 1. Introduction 2

 2. Incidents and referrals 2

 Incident summary 2

 Incidents per quarter 3

 3. Reporting by incident category 4

 Breakdown by category 4

 Breakdown of scam and fraud incidents 5

-Breakdown of incidents about individuals 6
+Breakdown of incidents affecting individuals 6

-Breakdown of incidents about organisations 7
+Breakdown of incidents affecting organisations 7

 Breakdown of reported vulnerabilities 8

 4. Impacts 9

-Total financial losses 9
+Direct financial loss 9

-Distribution of financial loss 10
+Distribution of direct financial losses 9

 Types of loss 11

 5. Demographics 12

 Reporting by sector 12

 Reporting by region 14

 Reporting by age 15

 6. About CERT NZ 17

 A word about our information 17

 Reporting an incident to CERT NZ 17

 Incident categories we use 18

 Vulnerability categories we use 19

+Malware categories we use 10